Meal Timing and Metabolic Health: What Science Shows

 How Circadian Rhythms Impact Your Metabolic Health

 Your body's ability to regulate glucose and secrete key hormones operates on a strict circadian schedule.
-For example, insulin peaks around 5:00 p.m., ghrelin rises before meals to signal hunger, leptin reaches its highest levels at night to promote satiety, and adiponectin peaks between noon and 2:00 p.m.
-Research has shown that glucose tolerance can vary significantly throughout the day.
-In prediabetic adults, oral glucose tolerance was 40 mg/dl higher at 7:00 p.m. compared to 7:00 a.m., while insulin sensitivity dropped by 34% from morning to evening [3].
+Insulin peaks around 5:00 PM, ghrelin rises before meals to signal hunger, leptin reaches its highest levels at night to promote satiety, and adiponectin peaks between noon and 2:00 PM.

 What Happens When You Eat at the Wrong Times